digidotcom/xbeewificloudkit/README.md

     Heroku, and customize it to your needs, including creating new types of widgets and extending the application's functionality.

+See the [changelog](./CHANGELOG.md) for a summary of changes made in each release.

 [Digi]: http://www.digi.com

 Support and Contributing